 The two best tools for the job are

 - WP Total Cache – Free and perfectly capable but a little bloated and starting to show its age.
 Better for more technical WordPress users.
-The premium version gives you even more control than the feature-rich free version.
+The free plugin is good enough for most food bloggers.
+The premium plugin allows you to have even more control than the feature-rich free version.

 - WP Rocket – A paid tool but packed with features and fast becoming the most popular WordPress cache plugins for bloggers.
 Better for beginners.
 WP Rocket makes it easy to connect to improve your site speed in just a few clicks.